 » Paperwork for Selling a House Without a Realtor: Learn about the FSBO paperwork you need.

 Additionally, you need to pay the commissions for the buyer agent.
 This will be around 2.5% to 3% of your home value.
 If you offer seller concessions, then you might have to cover some Oregon buyer closing costs as well.

 As per Zillow, 36% of Millennials, 26% of Gen Xers, 22% of Boomers, and 19% of Silent Gen are selling their homes by owner.
 Most importantly, in our experience buyer agents are not at all averse to working with FSBO sellers.

 Pros of Selling For Sale By Owner

-- You Will Save Thousands in Commissions: Oregon home sellers spend around $28,860 on real estate commissions (based on median home values).
+- You Will Save Thousands in Commissions: Oregon home sellers spend around $26,000 on Oregon real estate commissions (based on median home values).
 Selling a property in Oregon without a Realtor will help you save 2.5% to 3% on the listing agent commission.